 * Yen moves further away from 2-1/2-year low vs dollar

-* Fed meeting, U.S. GDP, January payrolls due this week
+* Fed meeting, U.S. January payrolls data due out this week

-NEW YORK, Jan 29 (Reuters) - The euro scaled 14-month peaks against the dollar on Tuesday, gaining in three of the last four sessions, boosted by a more upbeat euro zone outlook and expectations the Federal Reserve will keep its ultra-easy monetary policy for some time.
+NEW YORK, Jan 29 The euro rose to a 14-month high against the dollar on Tuesday, lifted by an improving outlook for the euro zone and expectations the U.S. Federal Reserve will maintain its ultra-easy monetary policy for the foreseeable future.

-German economic data and signs European banks may have turned the corner bolstered hopes that the worst of the euro zone's crisis has passed, boosting the euro 2 percent against the dollar so far this year.
+German economic data and signs European banks were on the mend boosted hopes that the worst of the euro zone crisis was over, driving the euro up 2 percent against the dollar so far this year.

 The euro had earlier rallied to just below $1.35, a key resistance and psychologically important level.
-Analysts expect the level eventually to be breached, which would open the door to a rise toward $1.3835.
+Analysts expect the level to eventually break, which would open the door to a rise toward $1.3835.

-Action Economics said proprietary names and an Asian central bank are looking to sell near $1.3500, however.
+Analysts at Action Economics said buying by UK and German names helped drive the euro's latest move higher, adding that proprietary names and an Asian central bank are looking to sell near $1.3500.
 Defense of the $1.3500 option barrier may also limit the momentum.

 The euro briefly rose and hit a session high after data showed U.S. consumer confidence dropped in January to its lowest level in more than a year.

-Aside from the Fed, investors are also looking out for the first estimate of U.S. fourth-quarter GDP due on Wednesday, two days before the January jobs report.
+The first estimate of U.S. fourth-quarter GDP will be released on Wednesday, two days before the January jobs report.
 Weak readings on the U.S. economy could add to expectations of continued monetary easing by the Fed and weigh on the dollar.